NerioVillalobos/plugin-metadelta/README.md

 ## English

-Metadelta is a custom Salesforce CLI plugin that offers three complementary workflows:
+Metadelta is a custom Salesforce CLI plugin that offers four complementary workflows:

 * `sf metadelta find` inspects a target org and reports metadata components modified by a specific user within a recent time window, optionally generating manifest files for deployment or Vlocity datapack migration.
 * `sf metadelta findtest` reviews Apex classes inside a local SFDX project, confirms the presence of their corresponding test classes, and can validate existing `package.xml` manifests prior to a deployment.
 * `sf metadelta merge` scans manifest XML files whose names contain a given substring, deduplicates their metadata members, and builds a consolidated `globalpackage.xml` (or a custom output filename).
+* `sf metadelta cleanps` extracts a focused copy of a permission set by keeping only the entries that match a fragment or appear in a curated allowlist.

 Created by **Nerio Villalobos** (<nervill@gmail.com>).